Skip to main content

 Residents have 8 hours of protected didactic time every week.
 The schedule includes case based learning, Kaplan and Sadock review, DSM-5 review, psychopharmacology, psychotherapy and essential readings in psychotherapy.
 It also includes child and adolescent supervision, psychotherapy case conference, psychiatric interviewing, substance abuse for PGY-1 and 2 and advanced psychopharmacology for PGY-3, CBT class, family and child therapy, and advanced psychotherapy for PGY-3 and 4.
 PRITE exam review is also a part of didactic time in August and September of each year.

-PROCESS GROUP: Our residents attend a weekly resident process group every Friday.
-The group is supervised by a none-institutional faculty member to provide a protected space for residents.
+PROCESS GROUP: Our residents attend a weekly resident process group that is supervised by a none-institutional faculty member.
+The purpose of this group is to provide a protected space for residents to process the work and interpersonal dynamics of being a resident.

-CASE CONSULTATION: PGY-3 residents attend weekly case consultations with Dr. Morris on Wednesday.
-This consists of therapy case presentations by residents in a formal setting with process notes, transcribed from the sessions.
-PGY 2-3 attend a similar case consultation on Thursdays led by Dr. Micheal Garrett, focusing on CBT psychotic therapy, find more information at the bottom of the page.
+CASE CONSULTATION: PGY-2 and PGY-3 residents attend weekly case conferences with Dr. Morris.
+This class consists of therapy case presentations by residents in a formal setting with transcribed notes from therapy sessions.
+PGY 1-3 attend a similar weekly case consultation led by Dr. Michael Garrett, focusing on CBT for psychosis (find more information at the bottom of the page).

 THERAPY SUPERVISION: All residents are required to carry therapy patients starting in their second year of their training.
-Residents are also required to attend their weekly consultations with their therapy supervisors.
-Supervisors are assigned at the beginning of the second year of training.
-The supervisors are not affiliated with the program and majority of them have psychoanalytical training and well established psychotherapy practices.
+As a PGY-2, you carry 2 therapy patients and receive supervision for these patients during Dr. Morris's case conference classes.
+PGY-3 residents carry 4 therapy patients and receive their own therapy supervisor with whom they meet weekly.
+The supervisors are not affiliated with the program and the majority of them have psychoanalytical training and well-established psychotherapy practices.

-GUEST LECTURES: Residents have been fortunate to attend one to two day workshops with out of state guest speakers.
+GUEST LECTURES: Residents have been fortunate to attend 1-2 day workshops with out of state guest speakers.
 Various guest speakers have included Lee Rather of Psychoanalytical Institute of Northern California and Pasqual Pantone of William Alanson Institute of Psychiatry, Psychoanalysis and Psychology in New York City, and Dr. Bruce Liese of University of Kansas to name a few.

-CBT TRAINING AND SUPERVISION FOR PSYCHOSIS: In October 2015, the training program held a two day didactic program with Dr. Michaal Garrett of Suny Downstate Medical Center in Brooklyn, NY.
+CBT TRAINING AND SUPERVISION FOR PSYCHOSIS: In October 2015, Griffin residents attended a two-day program with Dr. Michael Garrett of Suny Downstate Medical Center in Brooklyn, NY.
 Dr. Garrett focuses on treatment of psychosis with emphasis on therapy, especially CBT in psychosis.
 As a result of the training, a few residents with therapy cases started weekly supervision with Dr. Garrett after the didactic program.
-The supervision is done via Skype with residents.
-Griffin Memorial Hospital's training program is the pilot program for this didactic and supervision model, geared towards training residents in psychotherapy of psychotic patients using CBT technique.
-The residents also participated in a workshop with Dr. Garrett, to present the pilot program, at AADPRT in Austin, TX in March of 2016.
+The residents later participated in a workshop with Dr. Garrett to present a new pilot program at AADPRT in Austin, TX in March of 2016.
+This pilot program at Griffin has been a didactic and supervision model geared towards training residents in psychotherapy of psychotic patients using CBT technique.
+Since then, the program has continued, and residents currently have weekly case presentations with Dr. Garrett over Zoom/Teams.
 For more information on Dr. Garrett's work, please visit his website.

 Rotation Schedules